nezetic/pirat/README.md

 - various mods inspired from the hardware (turbo, ruetz, ...).

-PRat inherits the circuit emulation from Rodent and adds its own flavor to it:
+PiRAT inherits the circuit emulation from Rodent and adds its own flavor to it:

 - stereo signal path;
 - dry / wet mixer to cross-fade between clean / overdrive / distortion;